- Executive Guide to Packaging Research and Design

 Who Uses Packaging Design Research?
 Not Just CPG’s Anymore.

-While it is true that CPG companies may rely on packaging insights more than other industries, packaging design research is highly relevant for many industries.
+While it is true that Consumer Packaged Goods companies may rely on packaging insights more than other industries, packaging design research is highly relevant for many industries.
 Electronics, toys and games, pharmaceutical, sporting goods, small appliances and others all rely on packaging design to stand out and communicate imagery, meaningful benefits and evoke emotional responses.

 For electronics, functionality and imagery will be keys to appealing to teens.
 Pharma products must convey efficacy clearly showing relevant benefits.
 Infant products must instill confidence while also tapping into mom’s emotions.
 And espresso machines must communicate a premium image.
 The one common element, however, is they must all stand out in-store and in an e-commerce environment.